sparkertime/EotE-Critical-Cards/README.md

 Likewise, each rank of Durable on the character subtracts one from the roll.

 If the result is between 1 and 6, randomly draw from the “Minor” cards (previously “Easy”).
 Draw from “Major” (previously “Average”) between 7 and 11.
 Draw from “Severe” (previously “Hard”) on a result of 12 to 15.
 Rolls of 16 or higher draw the appropriate “Final” card (a new category of critical hit that is usually “death with a slim chance to escape”).

+## License

+All work within this repo is released under a [Creative Commons Attribution-NonCommercial 3.0 United States](https://creativecommons.org/licenses/by-nc/3.0/us/) license.
+Essentially you are welcome to do what you like with this as long as you provide attribution and don't charge for it.

+Star Wars, Edge of the Empire, and all associated works remain the copyright of their respective copyright holders.